The Xometry app works best with JavaScript enabled!

 FAR 25.853 versus UL-94 Flammability Ratings

-Underwriters Laboratories' guidelines for flammability (UL-94) outline specific test methods and classifications based on flame testing results.
-UL-94 V-0 is the best result, where a product quickly self-extinguishes without any flaming drips.
-UL-94 HB is the lowest flammability rating, where the material will not necessarily self-extinguish but burns slowly (e.g., less than 40 mm/min).
-Parts that pass UL flammability standards may also pass FAR 25.853, criteria for cabin and cargo materials enforced by the Federal Aviation Administration (FAA).
+Underwriters Laboratories' guidelines for flammability (UL 94) outline specific test methods and classifications based on flame testing results.
+UL94 V-0 is the highest rating, indicating that a product quickly self-extinguishes without flaming drips.
+UL94 HB is the lowest flammability rating, where the material will not necessarily self-extinguish but burns slowly (e.g., less than 40 mm/min).
+Parts that meet UL flammability standards may also meet FAR 25.853, the Federal Aviation Administration (FAA) criteria for cabin and cargo materials.
 FAR 25.853 60-second test includes 60 seconds of burn exposure, where the specimen may not burn for more than 15 seconds after the flame, and any drips of material will burn for less than 3 seconds.
 During the FAR 25.853 60-second test, no more than six inches of the material specimen should burn to pass.
-Both tests are valid for classifying flame retardant materials, but the FAR qualification help streamlines suitable flame retardant materials for aerospace and aviation applications.
+Both tests are valid for classifying flame-retardant materials, but the FAR qualification helps streamline the selection of suitable materials for aerospace and aviation applications.

 What 3D Printed Plastics Pass 49 CFR 571.302?